Motivation, Attention, and Visual Platform Design: How Moral Contagions Spread on TikTok and Instagram in the 2024 United States Presidential Election: Related Works

 \subsection{Platform-Specific Moral Dynamics}

-While moral foundations theory explains what moral content communicates, platform architecture shapes which moral content spreads. \citet{brady2017emotion} propose the MAD (Motivation, Attention, Design) model, arguing that platform design features—algorithms, sharing affordances, network structures—fundamentally moderate moral contagion.
+While moral foundations theory explains what moral content communicates, platform architecture shapes which moral content spreads. \citet{8} propose the MAD (Motivation, Attention, Design) model, arguing that platform design features—algorithms, sharing affordances, network structures—fundamentally moderate moral contagion.
 Their model predicts that design choices determining content visibility will interact with moral content's attention-capturing properties to produce platform-specific virality patterns.

-Emerging evidence supports this prediction. \citet{rathje2021outgroup} found that posts expressing out-group animosity gained more engagement on Twitter, with each out-group term increasing shares by 67\%, but this effect varied by users' network structures—those with more ideologically diverse networks showed weaker out-group amplification. \citet{robertson2023users} compared TikTok and YouTube, finding that TikTok's recommendation algorithm more readily surfaced extreme political content to users with no prior political engagement history, suggesting content-driven algorithms may have lower thresholds for moral content virality.
+Emerging evidence supports this prediction. \citet{rathje2021outgroup} found that posts expressing out-group animosity gained more engagement on Twitter, with each out-group term increasing shares by 67\%, but this effect varied by users' network structures—those with more ideologically diverse networks showed weaker out-group amplification. \citet{shin2024algorithms} audited TikTok's recommendation algorithm and found that platform recommendations constituted a primary pathway through which users accessed far-right content, suggesting that content-driven algorithms may have lower thresholds for surfacing moralized political material.
+Separately, \citet{robertson2023users} found that users on Google Search actively chose to engage with more partisan news than the algorithm exposed them to, highlighting the interplay between algorithmic curation and user agency.